Tang of Shang: During Predynastic Shang

 The Shang's power continued to grow.
-In the 26th year of Jie's reign, Shang conquered Wen.
+In the 26th year of Jie's reign, Shang annihilated Wen (溫).
 Two years later, Shang was attacked by Kunwu, and several years of war between Shang and Kunwu followed.
 Despite this setback, Shang continued to expand on a number of fronts, gathering vassal troops in Jingpo.
 The Shang army and allied forces conquered Mixu (密須, today's Xinmi in Henan), Wei, and attacked Gu, which too was conquered the following year.
 About this time Zhong Gu, chief historian of Jie, would flee from the Xia to the Shang.